jhajagos/TimeWeaver/README.md

 This step generates a `json.txt` which includes static and temporal data.
 A `json.txt` file is text file where each line is JSON object.
-This structure helps with memory usage as file can interated through.
+This structure helps with memory usage as file can iterated through.

 ```bash
 python3 assemble_sequences.py -j ..\ohdsi\config\config_assemble_mapping.json -i Y:\ds\ts\ -o Y:\ds\ts\tseries.json.txt
 ```

-The program is primarily driven by a mapping file.
+The program which assembles sequences is primarily driven by a mapping file.
 The mapping file has two parts.
 ```json
 {
     "static": {},